 Our natural grass-fed animals' carcasses are hung and dry-aged to enhance their flavor, a traditional process in grass finished beef that has been all but lost in the industrial processing centers that handle only grain finished beef.
-After hanging from fourteen to twenty-one days, the beef is then cut into the customer's desired mix of end products, vacuum-sealed, and flash frozen.
+After hanging from seven to twenty-one days, the beef is then cut into the customer's desired mix of end products, vacuum-sealed, and flash frozen.
 Our beef is transformed from live animals to fresh frozen, dry-aged individual cuts and immediately returned to our farm, where it enters deep freeze storage, awaiting customer pick-up.

 Contrast this with the commercial beef industry, where the cattle are slaughtered in huge numbers, continuously throughout the day, often seven days per week.
 Where the beef is then wet-aged in huge refrigerators, hanging with thousands of other carcasses, from a variety of animals from different feedlots, as well as cull or "downer" cows and spent bulls that have been shipped in from commercial dairies and meat conglomerates' herds.
 Wet-aged because it is faster and because the proteins in grain-fed beef begin to break down much more quickly than in naturally grass finished beef, giving grain-fed beef an off taste and color if it is dry-aged.
 These carcasses are then irradiated, or as the industry refers to it "cold pasteurized" and subjected to antimicrobial "steam baths" to eliminate the harmful bacteria that might have entered the intestines during feedlot phase and contaminated the meat during the rapid and mechanized processing.
-Carcasses are then cut into large pieces, or primals, and this boxed beef is then shipped to the cutting plants, often attached to the slaughter-house or in large warehouse locations or super market distribution centers, where it is cut into individual cuts, placed on Styrofoam meat platters, wrapped in plastic wrap to wet-age further in its own blood juices and offered as "fresh".
+Carcasses are then cut into large pieces, or primals, and this boxed beef is then shipped to the cutting plants, often attached to the slaughter-house or in large warehouse locations or super market distribution centers, where it is cut into individual cuts, placed on Styrofoam meat platters, wrapped in plastic wrap to wet-age further in its own blood juices and offered to the consumer as "fresh".
 This industrial, feedlot grain-fed, wet aged beef transported hundreds or thousands of miles cannot compare to grass-finished, dry aged, flash frozen, locally grown beef for true eating pleasure.